MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-role-transact-sql.md

 -   Membership in the **db_owner** fixed database role

 ## Limitations and restrictions
- You cannot change the name of a fixed database role.
+ You can't change the name of a fixed database role.

 ## Metadata
  These system views contain information about database roles and database principals.